BertilBraun/Advanced-Techniques-in-Chess-Engines/AIZeroChessBot/README.md

 - The Python implementation of the MCTS algorithm is slow and inefficient, especially when combined with a neural network evaluation function which should be taking longer to evaluate the board state than the expansion and simulation steps of the MCTS algorithm.
 This is a performance bottleneck that needs to be addressed.
 ![MCTS Performance](/AIZeroChessBot/documentation/performance_analysis.png)
+Only the small pink section in the performance analysis graph is the time taken to evaluate the board state using the neural network.
+The rest of the time is spent on the other steps of the MCTS algorithm.